reemehab/reemehab/README.md

 # Hi there, I'm Reem  👋
-## a Computer Science student,Software developer, and Problem Solver!!
+## A Computer Science student,Software developer, and Problem Solver!!

 - 🌱 I’m currently learning Android IOS
 - 🥅 2022 Goals: Learn more about machine learning .